Overview of Problem

 -

-Navigate to the Box Local Com program which will be in 1 of 2 locations on your computer
+Navigate to the Box Local Com program, which will be in one of two locations:

 Outcome: